thiagobien/ACL/workshop/06_Monitoring_as_a_Service/03_Tagging_of_Services/README.md

 In this lab you'll learn how to automatically apply tags on service level.
 This allows you to query service-level metrics (Response Time, Failure Rate, Throughput) automatically based on meta-data that you have passed during a deployment, e.g: *Service Type* (e.g., frontend, backend), *Deployment Stage* (e.g., dev, staging, production).

 In order to tag services, Dynatrace provides **Automated Service Tag Rules**.
-In this lab you want Dynatrace to create a new Service-level TAG with the name **SERVICE_TYPE**.
+In this lab you want Dynatrace to create a new Service-level tag with the name **SERVICE_TYPE**.
 It should only apply the tag *if* the underlying Process Group has the custom meta-data property **SERVICE_TYPE**.
 If that is the case, you also want to take this value and apply it as the tag value for **Service_Type**.

 ## Step 1: Create Service Tag Rule
 1. Go to Settings -> Tags -> Automatically applied tags